intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 ## Run BigDL on Yarn-Client Mode

-For `yarn-client`, the Spark driver is running on local and it will use the Python interpreter in the current active conda environment while the executors will use the Python interpreter in `environment.tar.gz`.
+For `yarn-client`, the Spark driver is running on local, and it will use the Python interpreter in the current active conda environment while the executors will use the Python interpreter in `environment.tar.gz`.

 ```bash
 export PYSPARK_DRIVER_PYTHON='which python' # python location on driver